About telehealth for children and teenagers with disability or autism

-Benefits of telehealth therapy for children and teenagers with additional needs
+Benefits of telehealth therapy for children and teenagers with disability or autism

-Telehealth also has particular benefits for children with disability, autism and other additional needs and their families, especially when telehealth is used for therapy sessions.
+Telehealth also has particular benefits for children with disability, autism or other additional needs and their families, especially when telehealth is used for therapy sessions.

 - You can choose therapy services based on your child’s needs even if these services are far away.
 This might include specialist autism or disability services.